cdh4u/conference-pubsub/draft-holmberg-conference-pubsub.md

 ## SIP Event Package for Conference State

 {{!RFC4575}} defines a SIP Event Package {{!RFC3265}} for Conference State.
-A conference participant can subscribe to the event package, and retrieve conferance state information, including information about the conference itsel, and information about other conference participants.
+A conference participant can subscribe to the event package, and retrieve conferance state information, including information about the onference itsel, and information about other conference participants.
 For a PubSub conference, the "subject" child element of the "conference-description" element can be used to indicate the Topic associated with the conference.

 ### Extensions for PubSub

 #### Maximum Number of Conference Participants

 The "maximum-user-count" element is used to indicate the maximum number of conference participants.
 For an AudioVisual conference, where participants typcially both send and receive media a single element will be enough.
 However, in a PubSub conference, a majority of the conference participants might be either subscribers or publishers.
 There might be a large variation in how many publishers and how mnay subscribers a conference server is able to handle.
 Therefore it could be useful to have separate elements to indicate that, e.g., "maximum-user-count-publisher" and "maximum-user-count-subscriber".

 ## SIP Event Package for PublishSubscribe